-The Dummy Average Speed Distribution file is a file that contains the average speed bin ID and average speed fraction for each reference counties.
-Its format is shown in Table 8.71, "Format for dummyavg-speeddistribution.csv" [435].
+The Dummy Average Speed Distribution file is a file that contains the average speed bin ID and average speed fraction for each representative counties.
+Its format is shown in Table 8.71, "Format for dummyavgspeeddistribution.csv" [436].

 Table 8.71.
 Format for dummyavgspeeddistribution.csv